Contribute to GitLab Runner development

 To install Rancher Desktop, follow the installation instructions for your OS.

-Be sure to configure Rancher Desktop to use dockerd (moby) and not containerd.
+Be sure to configure Rancher Desktop to use dockerd (moby) and have Administrative Access enabled.

 4. Install GitLab Runner dependencies